 The avalanche or nadare is one of the most famous joseki that arises from 3-4 point, high approach, inside contact.
+The diagram position leads to the avalanche joseki.
 The name refers to the typical shape (the similarity will be clearer if you look at the diagram upside-down).

-This much-played variation is known as the large avalanche.
+The large avalanche joseki begins with the hane at .
 It starts a number of complicated variations.
 See large avalanche for these.
 If either player wants to avoid these complications, White can play at a or play tenuki (move elsewhere) with , or Black can play at a or b with .
 These are described in large avalanche simple variations.

 With , Black starts the small avalanche.
 See small avalanche for the continuations.